 Home to over a hundred young artists and entrepreneurs, PMQ is a quintessential hub for creative development in Hong Kong.
 Whether you’re looking for stylish gifts or art and lifestyle inspiration, the independent brands at PMQ will have you covered.
 Besides the array of design studios, shops and restaurants, visitors can explore the semi-open space in the courtyard, where festive art fairs, pop-ups, workshops, and exhibitions are often held.

-Marked by a bright blue facade and an adorable cat mural by local artist LeonLollipop who completed the paint job in just three days, Stain+ is a place for serious coffee drinkers.
-With a curated selection of locally-roasted coffee beans to choose from, along with bottled cold brew coffee for takeaway, Stain+ allows every customer to find what best suits their palate.
+Stain+ is a place for serious coffee drinkers.
+With a curated selection of locally roasted coffee beans to choose from, along with bottled cold brew coffee for takeaway, Stain+ allows every customer to find what best suits their palate.
 Take a seat by the wooden tables and benches, handcrafted by a local carpenter from Cheung Mei Design Workshop, or head upstairs for an idyllic afternoon of people-watching.
+Before popping inside, don’t forget to check out the cafe’s ever-changing facade, which is often covered with different murals in collaboration with various artists and brands.